 3 Obligations of Healthera

-3.1 Healthera shall only process Personal Data on behalf of the Customer in accordance with the written instructions provided and to the extent, and in such a manner as set out in Appendix 1.
+3.1 Healthera shall only process Data on behalf of the Customer in accordance with the written instructions provided and to the extent, and in such a manner as set out in Appendix 1.
 If Healthera is required to do otherwise by law then it will promptly notify the Customer of that legal requirement before processing the Personal Data.

 3.2 Healthera will maintain complete and accurate records of any processing of Personal Data it carries out on behalf of the Customer.

 3.3 If Healthera receives any complaint, notice or communication which relates directly or indirectly to the processing or sharing of the Personal Data or to either party's compliance with the Data Protection Laws, it shall promptly notify the Customer and provide full co-operation and assistance in relation to any such complaint, notice or communication.